kmcnaught/ClickLockIndicator/README.md

 3. Run `ClickLockIndicator.exe`
 4. If Windows SmartScreen warns you, click **More info → Run anyway**

-The app appears only in the system tray (no window).
+The first time run shows a config window.
+After setup, the app appears only in the system tray.

 **Tray icon:**
 - Grey with small dot = idle